 The prisoner component of the population estimates assumes that all prisoners in England and Wales remain in England and Wales following the completion of their sentence.
 Foreign national offenders who are deported following completion of their sentence, or ex-prisoners who move to other parts of the UK, are not accounted for in this method.
 Owing to difficulties in accurately estimating this population, we assume that the flow of ex-prisoners returning to England and Wales from elsewhere balances out these flows.Back to table of contents

 National (England and Wales) and subnational (local authority) estimates from each component are compiled to produce national and subnational estimates.

-The previous year's population estimate by sex, age and local authority of usual residence is aged-on by one year.
-The number of births between the two mid-year points is added into the population at age zero years.
+In the standard full-year method, the previous year's population estimate by sex, age and local authority of usual residence is aged-on by one year.
+The number of births between the two mid-year points is added into the population at aged zero years.
 Deaths between the two mid-year points are removed from the population estimates.